Gail Fleming: 'We want to develop and invest in postgraduate pharmacy training'

 There has been one meeting so far and we talked about two things: “What would success look like?” and “what should be the contributions of the various organisations around the table?”

-The curriculum was announced at this year’s International Pharmaceutical Federation (FIP) Congress, but that was before the EGOB was brought in.
-So although we have RPS products, what we need to do now is work with this new group and ask “is everybody happy with the direction of travel; is there anything we might need to revisit?”.
+The curriculum was announced at this year’s International Pharmaceutical Federation Congress, but that was before the EGOB was brought in.
+So although we have RPS products, what we need to do now is work with this new group and ask if everybody is happy with the direction of travel and whether there is anything we might need to revisit.
 There may be some work that comes out of our talks with pharmacists working in advanced roles and consultant pharmacists, and we need to think about how that all aligns.